 1. Keep all essential oils out of reach of children and pets.

 3. Avoid the use of essential oils you know nothing about.
-Research and get to know the oil prior to using it.
+Research and understand the oil prior to using it.

-4. Avoid the use of undiluted essential oils on the skin.
+4. Refrain from the use of undiluted essential oils on the skin.

-5. If you suspect you have allergies or skin sensitivities, it may be wise to perform a skin patch test.
+5. If you suspect you have allergies or skin sensitivities, it is recommended to perform a skin patch test.

-10. When mixing and diluting pure essential oils, be sure the room has good ventilation.
+9. When mixing and diluting pure essential oils be sure the room has good ventilation.

-1. If essential oil droplets accidentally get into the eye (or eyes), a cotton cloth or something similar should be imbued with a fatty oil, such as olive or sesame, and carefully swiped over the closed lid.
-Then, immediately flush the eyes with cool water.
+1. If essential oil drops get into the eyes, a cotton cloth should be generously saturated with a vegetable oil like olive or sesame oil, and carefully wiped over closed eyelid.
+Then flush the eye with cool water.

-2. If an essential oil causes dermal irritation, apply a small amount of vegetable oil or cream to the area affected and discontinue use of essential oil or product that has caused dermal irritation.
+2. If an essential oil causes dermal irritation, apply a small amount of carrier oil or lotion to the affected area right away.
+Immediately discontinue use of essential oil that caused dermal irritation.

-3. If a child appears to have drunk several spoonfuls of essential oil, contact the nearest poison control unit (often listed in the front of a telephone directory).
-Keep the bottle for identification and encourage the child to drink whole or 2% milk.
-Do not try to induce vomiting.
+3. If a child appears to have ingested an essential oil, contact the nearest poison control unit at once.
+Keep the bottle for correct identification and do not try to induce vomiting.
+Instead, have the child drink whole or 2% milk.